Networks like 1pMobile, IQ Mobile and Plusnet Mobile piggyback on EE’s mobile network for coverage.

 Pay As You Go Plans

-If you’re looking for a Pay As You Go plan with coverage from EE, there are currently two main options:
+If you’re looking for a Pay As You Go plan with coverage from EE, there are currently three main options:

 - 1p Mobile offers a traditional Pay As You Go service with no need to top-up every month.
 You’ll pay just 1p/minute, 1p/text and 1p/MB.
 You’ll need to top-up with at least £10 of credit every 120 days but there’s no obligation to spend it.
 You’ll get access to 4G and 5G coverage from EE.

 - EE offers a range of Data Pack bundles on Pay As You Go.
 This gives you access to 4G coverage on the EE network.
-You won’t, however, get access to other EE customer benefits such as Apple Music or BT Sport.
+You won’t, however, get access to other EE customer benefits such as 6 months Apple Music.

 For more information, see our guide to the best Pay As You Go SIM cards in the UK.